mjc-506/stm32-sine/README.md

 [![Build Status](https://travis-ci.com/jsphuebner/stm32-sine.svg?branch=master)](https://travis-ci.com/jsphuebner/stm32-sine)

+# mjc506 edits
+This is a fork of JHuebner's stm32-sine software for the openinverter hardware.
+Edits have been made to allow setting udc over CAN, plus others to suit motorcycle platform.

 # stm32-sine
 Main firmware of the Huebner inverter project
 This firmware runs on any revision of the "Huebner" hardware https://github.com/jsphuebner/inverter-hardware as well as any derivatives as the Open Source Tesla controller https://github.com/damienmaguire